What is hearing loss? Definition of hearing loss

 The older one becomes, the higher the likelihood that you have a hearing loss.

+Many cases of hearing loss caused by noise can be prevented by avoiding exposure to loud noise as much as possible or by using hearing protection.
 Daily exposure to noise is directly related to the risk of hearing damage.
 We are exposed to loud noises daily.
 For example, when we use headphones, when we are in traffic, the gym, the cinema, stadiums, cafés and at work.
 If the noise level is too high, it is a good idea to use ear plugs.
 Read more about preventing hearing loss.

 Hearing loss can have a range of consequences.
 The implications differ from person to person, but most people with hearing impairment suffer some social, psychological and physical problems as a result of their hearing problems.
 Read more about the consequences of hearing loss.